evanx/rquery/google-authenticator.md

 <hr>

-We scan QR code into our Google Authenticator app, and voilà, we have a TOTP two-factor authentication facility on our phone:
+We scan QR code into our Google Authenticator app, and voilà!
+We now have a TOTP two-factor authentication facility on our phone:

 <img src="https://evanx.github.io/images/rquery/google-authenticator-app-CROPPED.png" width="375">